afafore1/GraphGUI/README.md

 **Algorithms covered so far:**
 - Bfs
 - Dfs
+- You can find all cut vertices (Using Dfs)
+- Check if graph is bipartite (Using Bfs)

 **How to Use**
 - Clone source (Note: you can only compile with Netbeans)